 Report to Law Enforcement A victim of a crime may report directly to law enforcement:

-Community Health provides education and resources on bystander intervention and how to effectively help in situations of violence, substance use, or a health crisis.
+Community Health provides education and resources on bystander intervention, gender violence prevention, and how to effectively help in situations of violence, substance use, or a health crisis.
 In addition, the program covers healthy relationships and gender violence prevention.

 Student of Concern Team (SOCT) helps educate the campus community to identify students who may be experiencing distress or who may be at risk of harming themselves or others.
 Faculty, staff, parents or friends concerned about a student can share their concerns by filling out this form.